rjmarzec/nand2tetris/Ch7-8_VM Translator/README.md

-# nand2tetris_Chapter_7-8_VM_Translator
+# Chapter7-8_VM_Translator

 My implementation of the VM translator from Chapter 7 and 8 of the nand2tetris curriculum in Python.

-This project also includes any test files I used to test.
+Also included the complete collections of test files for the chapters.